-Autostart is an attribute of embedding code to determine if rich media should start to play automatically when a page is loaded.
+Autostart (currently known as autoplay) is an attribute of embedding code to determine if rich media should start to play automatically when a page is loaded.
 There is a bit of confusion about when to use this feature, so I’ve thrown a couple of scenarios on a heap to explain best practices.

 Generally, it is considered bad form to automatically start a video or audio for various reasons.